SumitKumargiri/cric-world-java-API-project/README.md

 **Step 6: Run Your Application**

 Run your Java application using the IDE's built-in tools.
-The application will make an API call using the provided API key and retrieve the data from the cricket API service.
+The application will make an API call using the provided API key and retrieve the data from the Cricket API service.

 Remember to handle exceptions properly, implement appropriate error handling, and consider utilizing multi-threading or asynchronous programming for a smoother user experience.